datajerk/ctf-write-ups/umdctf2022/theshow/README.md

 Action: ^C
 ```

-Enter something else (e.g. `BLAHBLAH`), and then ctrl-c and search for it:
+Enter something else (e.g. `BLAHBLAH`), and then ctrl-C and search for it:

 ```
 gef➤  grep BLAHBLAH